LuxKaiwalker/LuxKaiwalker/README.md

-- 👋 Hi, I’m Vincent
+- 👋 Hi, I am Vincent from Germany!
-- I am interested in deep learning
-- I am currently learning web developement
 - Please have consideration when reading my code, as I am not very structured and the code could be messy sometimes.
 I am giving my best though lmao